-Seller financing, also known as owner financing or “holding the note,” can be an important strategy for business owners who want to attract additional buyers or strengthen a deal under current negotiation.
+Seller financing, also known as owner financing or “holding the note,” can be an essential strategy for business owners who want to attract additional buyers or strengthen a deal under current negotiation.
 Seller financing can also defer capital gains on the sale of a business or be structured so that the seller receives a stream of income rather than a single lump sum.

 Ron Chernak, president of the FBB Group, Ltd., states in the report:

-“Sellers may still need to support a transaction with some amount of alternative financing, typically seller financing or an equity rollover, in order to maximize value when dealing with a financial buyer, such as a Private Equity Group.
+“Sellers may still need to support a transaction with some amount of alternative financing, typically seller financing or an equity rollover, in order to maximize value when dealing with a financial buyer, such as a private equity group.
 Sellers that are willing to be creative are more likely to sell their businesses for more money in a shorter period of time”

 To be clear, not all seller-financed business sales replace the traditional bank loan.
-Oftentimes the buyer will receive a smaller loan approval amount, and the seller note will make up the difference.
+Oftentimes, the buyer will receive a smaller loan approval amount, and the seller note will make up the difference.

 With seller financing, you are not just an owner negotiating with a potential buyer.
 You are also a potential lender.
 You must negotiate with the potential buyer as such, as well as a potential borrower.
-Therefore, you need to evaluate the creditworthiness of the buyer and his or her ability to close the deal.
+Therefore, you need to evaluate the creditworthiness of the buyer and their ability to close the deal.
 You must decide whether owner financing is worth the risk.
 Explore forms of collateral when necessary.

-It will also be easier for you to negotiate performance-based provisions in the contract.
+It will also be easier to negotiate performance-based provisions in the contract.
 For example, you may be able to negotiate for a higher monthly payment (or balloon payment) if the company exceeds expectations.

 Michele has been a director with Financial Poise since 2012.
 Share this page: